-For most of history, women all over the world have given birth with the assistance of midwives.
-It was not until the late 1800s and early 1900s that the shift toward physician and obstetrician-attended births began.
+For most of history, women all over the world gave birth with the assistance of midwives.
+It wasn’t until the late 1800s and early 1900s that the shift toward physician and obstetrician-attended births began.
 With this shift, more and more mothers gave birth in hospitals rather than in their homes.

-Today women have a variety of options for their birth setting, from the hospital to a water birth in their living rooms.
+Today birthing people have a variety of options for their birth settings.
 And there are advantages and disadvantages that come with each choice.

 Cons: If you are in a free-standing birth center that is not attached to a hospital, and there is an emergency during your labor, you may need to be transferred from your facility to a hospital, if the birth center is unable to handle the emergency.
-Birth center births are not attended by the cadre of health-care professionals available at a hospital birth—if an emergency or specialized need occurs, a specialist will have to called in or the mother will be transferred to a hospital.
-If you have a high-risk pregnancy, you may not be considered a viable candidate for birth center birth.
+That’s because birth center births are not attended by the cadre of health-care professionals that would be available at a hospital birth.

-The most important factors to consider when choosing a place to give birth are where will you feel most comfortable, and where will you and your baby be most safe.
+When choosing a place to give birth, the most important factors to consider are where will you feel most comfortable, and where will you and your baby be most safe.
 What is right for one person may not be right for another.
-Take your time with the decision—but not too much time, you’re on a nine-month deadline!—and listen to your instincts.
+Take your time with the decision, and listen to your instincts.